-- Verbal reprimand and reminder of the expectations of behaviour from a member of staff; - phone call or meeting with parents to advise of the misbehaviour; - a letter of apology and reflection where appropriate; - withdrawal of privileges; - confiscation of property that is being used inappropriately or without consideration; - regular reporting regarding behaviour to parents and Senior Leadership Team; - withdrawal from a lesson, school trip or team event; [or] - suspension for a specified period, removal, or exclusion as per The Gower School Exclusion Policy.
+- Verbal reprimand and reminder of the expectations of behaviour from a member of staff; phone call or meeting with parents to advise of the misbehaviour; - a letter of apology and reflection where appropriate; - withdrawal of privileges; - confiscation of property that is being used inappropriately or without consideration; - regular reporting regarding behaviour to parents and Senior Leadership Team; - withdrawal from a lesson, school trip or team event; [or] - A child may be asked to write their name and the details of their misdemeanour in the Red Book, which is kept in the Principals office. - suspension for a specified period, removal, or exclusion as per The Gower School Exclusion Policy.